hina-shah/healdata-utils/README.md

 The HEAL Data Utilities python package provides data packaging tools for the HEAL Data Ecosystem to facilitate data discovery, sharing, and harmonization with a focus on the HEAL Platform Data Consultancy (DSC).

-Currently, the focus of the repo is on generating data dictionaries (see Variable-level Metadata section below).
+Currently, the focus of this repository is generating data dictionaries (see Variable-level Metadata section below).
 However, in the future, this will be expanded for all HEAL-specific data packaging functions (e.g., study- and file-level metadata and data).

 ## Installation